 Neil Ducoff’s advice on Phorest FM Episode 162 echoes the above and goes into specifics a bit more:

 - Decide the margin you want (the difference between the selling price and cost)

-- Figure out how many inventoried hours you have for sale (how many staff will be working the first 1-3 weeks when you reopen and for how many hours)
+- Figure out how many inventoried hours you have for sale (how many staff members will be working and for how many hours).

-- Multiply the hours you have for sale by 80%
+- Multiply the hours you have for sale by that productivity number-for example, 80%

 - Take all of your company’s expenses for an average month (except retail) and divide it by the number of hours you have for sale (that’s your cost per hour)